 Our Commitment to Sustainability & Climate Action

-As champions of Maine agriculture and the local food movement, taking care of the land we live on has always been a priority for Rosemont Market & Bakery.
-Since 2005, when we opened the doors of our first market, we’ve focused on the ways in which we can consciously do business with respect for the environment and the future of our planet.
+As champions of Maine agriculture and the local food movement, taking care of the environment has always been a priority for Rosemont Market & Bakery.
+Since 2005, when we opened the doors of our first market, we’ve focused on the ways in which we can consciously do business with respect for the land and the future of our planet.

 After more than a decade in business, and as climate change becomes ever more urgent, our mission to not only run a sustainable operation, but also spread awareness around climate action, has become fervent.
-How we integrate sustainable practices into our daily operations are outlined within our Core Values.
+The ways in which we integrate sustainable practices into our daily operations are outlined within our Core Values and demonstrated through our certification with Ratio Institute.
 Furthermore, as a business centered in community, we seek ways in which we can support other organizations and use our voice to amplify legislation working to prevent global warming and promote positive climate action.

 Energy Innovation and Carbon Dividend Act